libdwarf

 has two arguments that appear nowhere else in the library.

-Note that dw_errarg is a pointer so one could create a struct with data of interest and use that pointer as the dw_errarg.
-Or one could put an integer in there or simply NULL, it just depends what you want to do in the Dwarf_Handler function you write.
+Because dw_errarg is a general pointer one could create a struct with data of interest and use a pointer to the struct as the dw_errarg.
+Or one could use an integer or NULL, it just depends what you want to do in the Dwarf_Handler function you write.

 If you wish to provide a dw_errhand, define a function (this first example is not a good choice as it terminates the application!).